mikemwai/localbiz/README.md

 # localbiz1

-Welcome to our LocalBiz Mobile App.
-The framework used is Flutter.
+Welcome to LocalBiz Application.
+The framework that was used is flutter.

 ## Getting Started